-(This article was published on 1 August 2023 and updated on 27 September 2023)
+(This article was published on 1 August 2023 and updated on 24 January 2025*)

-Companies in scope need to get ready now for enhanced sustainability reporting, as the European Commission (EC) has published the final text of its first set of twelve European Sustainability Reporting Standards (ESRSs)1.
+Companies in scope need to get ready now for enhanced sustainability reporting, as the European Commission (EC) has published the final text of its first set of twelve European Sustainability Reporting Standards (ESRS).
 For the first wave of companies, disclosures will be required as early as the 2024 reporting period.

 Companies will need to assess which topics to report using the double materiality concept, which requires information that is material from either a financial perspective or an impact perspective.
 Companies will also need to include information from their value chain.

-Now the final text of the ESRSs is clear, companies in scope have no time to lose before these standards become mandatory.
+Now the final text of the ESRS is clear, companies in scope have no time to lose before these standards become mandatory.
 The scale and ambition of these standards is unparalleled and there are key differences to other international frameworks.
 Companies need to get ready to meet the challenges and realise the opportunities that enhanced reporting will bring.

 Mark Vaessen, Chair,